 You can choose to nominate a legal personal representative (estate).
 Your legal personal representative is the person appointed as the executor or administator of your Estate, following your death.
 By nominating your legal personal representative, your death benefit will be paid to your Estate and distributed according to your Will and the Statutes.

-Your income before PAYG tax is deducted by your employer, also called gross income.
+Before-tax income is your income before PAYG tax is deducted by your employer, also called gross income, or pre-tax income.

 Bonds are securities that pay interest over a fixed period.
 The amount of interest (the coupon) is fixed for the life of the bond and is based on the amount lent to the bond issuer and the credit quality of the bond issuer.
 The principal amount of the loan is repaid at maturity.

 These are investments in assets that can be cashed in quickly.
 A stable investment suitable for investors with a low risk tolerance.
 It includes bank bills, overnight cash and short-term deposits.